Twice (Twice album): Promotion

-On June 14, 2017, it was announced that Twice would have a collaboration with Shibuya 109 store's 109 Summer Sale campaign for 2017 to mark the album release of #Twice.
+On June 14, 2017, it was announced that Twice would have a collaboration with Shibuya 109's 109 Summer Sale campaign for 2017 to mark the album release of #Twice.
 The store hosted pop-up stores called #Twice Pop-up Store and #Twice Gallery at its Tokyo and Osaka branches throughout July.
 They also launched a promotion campaign with Tokyo Tower.
-On June 29–30, letters "TT", which represent the title track, were displayed in bright pink lighting on the Japanese tourist destination.
+On June 29–30, the letters "TT", which represent the title track, were displayed in bright pink lighting on the Japanese tourist destination.

-The group performed "TT (Japanese ver.)" for the first time on a television program on the June 30th episode of Music Station, the first South Korean girl group to perform on the show since 2012.
-They appeared on the two-hour special episode along with Exile The Second, Kanjani8, Keyakizaka46, Dean Fujioka, Tomoyo Harada and Hey!
+The group performed "TT (Japanese ver.)" for the first time on a television program on the June 30 episode of Music Station.
+They were the first South Korean female artist to perform on the show since BoA in December 2015, and the first South Korean girl group since Girls' Generation in June 2012.
+Twice appeared on the two-hour special episode along with Exile the Second, Kanjani8, Keyakizaka46, Dean Fujioka, Tomoyo Harada and Hey!
 Say!
 JUMP.

-On July 2, Twice held their two-part debut showcase titled Touchdown in Japan in Tokyo Metropolitan Gymnasium, where they performed their first five Japanese songs, "Touchdown" from Page Two, "Jelly Jelly" and "One in a Million" from Twicecoaster: Lane 1 and a medley of their first five Korean singles.
+On July 2, Twice held their two-part debut showcase titled "Touchdown in Japan" in Tokyo Metropolitan Gymnasium, where they performed their first five Japanese songs, "Touchdown" from Page Two, "Jelly Jelly" and "One in a Million" from Twicecoaster: Lane 1 and a medley of their first five Korean singles.
 It was attended by a total of 15,000 people.

 Twice greeted more than 10,000 fans through a "Hi-Touch", an event where you can share high fives and handshakes in a close position with the band members, held at Makuhari Messe in Mihama-ku, Chiba on August 5 and at Intex Osaka in Suminoe-ku, Osaka on August 6.